Malkith99/Job-Portal-System-FRONTEND/README.md

 ## Contact

-If you have any questions or need assistance with the University of Ruhuna Job Bank project, please contact the development team at [https://github.com/SupunTd/JB/issues].
+If you have any questions or need assistance with the University of Ruhuna Job Bank project, please contact the development team .
 We appreciate your interest and support!